 An indicator that the transaction price was a “weighted average price” based on multiple transactions done at different prices earlier in the day to accumulate the par amount needed to execute an order for a customer.

-An indicator showing that the transaction price was reported as a trade in a new issue by a syndicate manager or syndicate member at the list offering price on the first day of trading.
+An indicator showing that the transaction price was reported as a trade in a new issue by a sole underwriter, syndicate manager, syndicate member, selling group member or distribution participant to a customer at the list offering price on the first day of trading.

 RTRS Broadcast Date